-- η is a constant expressing the influence of the learning rate, typically 0.01. - δ > 0 is a smoothing term (typically 1e-8) avoiding division by 0.
+- δ > 0 is a smoothing term (typically 1e-8) avoiding division by 0.

 RMSProp

 The main disadvantage of AdaGrad is the accumulation of the gradient throughout the whole learning process.

 In case the learning needs to get over several "hills" before settling in a deep "valley", the weight updates get far too small before getting to it.